What is 9 Windows tool ?

 Once the tool is ready to use, you will be redirected to it.

 Using 9 Windows tool

 As shown above, 9 Windows is a matrix of 9 fields.
-For the best results, the fields should be filled in a numbered order.
+The fields should be filled in a numbered order for the best results.